rmtech1/txtai-assistant-mcp/README.md

 # TxtAI Assistant MCP

-A Model Context Protocol (MCP) server implementation for semantic search and memory management using TxtAI.
+A Model Context Protocol (MCP) server implementation for semantic search and memory management using [txtai](https://github.com/neuml/txtai).
 This server provides a robust API for storing, retrieving, and managing text-based memories with semantic search capabilities.

+## About txtai

+This project is built on top of [txtai](https://github.com/neuml/txtai), an excellent open-source AI-powered search engine created by [NeuML](https://github.com/neuml). txtai provides:

+- 🔍 All-in-one semantic search solution
+- 🧠 Neural search with transformers
+- 💡 Zero-shot text classification
+- 🔄 Text extraction and embeddings
+- 🌐 Multi-language support
+- 🚀 High performance and scalability

+We extend txtai's capabilities by integrating it with the Model Context Protocol (MCP), enabling AI assistants like Claude and Cline to leverage its powerful semantic search capabilities.
+Special thanks to the txtai team for creating such a powerful and flexible tool.

 ## Features